Wasserstein Spatial Depth: Introduction

-Above, $T_{Q,P}$ is the optimal transport map from $Q$ to $P$ and $\mathcal{W}_2(P,Q)$ is the Wasserstein distance between $P$ and $Q$, both being formally defined in Section~\ref{subsec:WassersteinGeom}.
-We will show that $\mathrm{SD}(Q; \mathbf{P})$ satisfies the same properties as its Euclidean counterpart, namely transformation invariance, taking values in $[0,1]$, decreasing at infinity and attaining maximum at the median.
-Moreover, we show that $Q\mapsto \mathrm{SD}(Q; {\bf P})$ is continuous and ${\bf P}\mapsto \mathrm{SD}(Q; {\bf P})$ is continuous.
-Next, we will propose a finite-sample estimator under the so-called two-stage and one-stage sampling models.
+Above, $\mathcal{W}_2(P,Q)$ is the Wasserstein distance between $P$ and $Q$, being formally defined in Section~\ref{subsec:WassersteinGeom}.
+We shall show that $ {\rm WSD}(Q; \mathbf{P})$ satisfies the same properties as its Euclidean counterpart, namely transformation and geodesic invariance, taking values in $[0,1]$, decreasing at infinity and attaining maximum at the median.
+Moreover, we show that both $Q\mapsto {\rm WSD}(Q; {\bf P})$ and ${\bf P}\mapsto {\rm WSD}(Q; {\bf P})$ are continuous.
+We quantify statistical robustness by characterizing the influence function of ${\rm WSD}(Q; {\bf P})$ and the breaking points of the regions of its empirical counterpart ${\rm WSD}(Q; {\bf P}_n)$ (${\bf P}_n$ being an empirical measure).
+Next, we propose a finite-sample estimator under the so-called two-stage and one-stage sampling models.
 In the two-stage sampling model, such an estimator can be computed in polynomial time.
-Moreover, we will show that in both models, the estimator is consistent, meaning that it approximates the true population depth function as the sample size increases.
+Moreover, we show that in both models, the estimator is consistent, meaning that it approximates the true population depth function as the sample size increases.
 We also prove asymptotic normality.
-Finally, we will provide numerical simulations for real and synthetic datasets.
+Then, we provide a permutation-based two-sample test for comparing two distributions ${\bf P}$ and ${\bf Q}$, based on the finite-sample estimator, for which we prove level and power guarantees.
+Finally, we provide numerical simulations for real and synthetic datasets.
 In particular, we highlight that our suggested depth is more informative than depth methods designed for linear spaces and applied to mappings of distributions to these linear spaces.
+We also demonstrate the merits of the two-sample test, and its complementarity to a test based on distance profiles in Wasserstein space \cite{dubey2024metric}.

 In conclusion, Wasserstein spatial depth (WSD) serves as a valid measure for ordering objects within Wasserstein spaces, adhering to the axiomatic properties of depth \citep{zuo2000general} and being computationally feasible.
 This concept facilitates the extension of depth-based analytic tools to Wasserstein spaces, paving the way for future research.